replicatedhq/help-center/content/docs/native/packaging-an-application/support-bundle.md

 {{< linked_headline "Default Support Files" >}}

 {{< note title="Older Replicated Instances" >}}
 The content in this document is specific to the current default Support Bundle in Replicated.
-If you are looking for the list of files included in previous releases of Replciated, it is available at <a href="/docs/native/packaging-an-application/support-bundle-v1/">{{< baseurl >}}native/packaging-an-application/support-bundle-v1/</a>
+If you are looking for the list of files included in previous releases of Replicated, it is available at <a href="/docs/native/packaging-an-application/support-bundle-v1/">{{< baseurl >}}native/packaging-an-application/support-bundle-v1/</a>
 {{< /note >}}

 By default the Support Bundle will include the following files: